Are you planning to travel the world on a budget, but you aren’t sure how hostels work?

 Sleeping in a dorm room with strangers is one of the most intimidating aspects of hostels for those who have not stayed in them before.
 However, as soon as you spend a few nights at your first hostel it will be no big deal – especially since your dorm mates don’t stay strangers for long.

 Most hostel dorm rooms have bunk beds and usually sleep between 4 and 12 people, although there are sometimes bigger dorms that hold more than that.
-As a general rule, the more people in the dorm the cheaper the price.
+As a general rule, the more people in the dorm the cheaper the price – that’s usually how hostels work.
 If you are a light sleeper you might want to pack earplugs.

 When you check in you will be allocated a bunk and a locker.
 The locker might not be able to hold your entire backpack, so simply place your valuables such as your smart phone, wallet, computer, passport, etc. into the locker and keep the rest of your backpack tucked away under your bed.
 The bed might be already made, or you might be given your sheets so that you can make it yourself.